Cognigy/Documentation/docs/en/docs/voicegateway/references/sip-response-codes.md

 **Actions**
 - Please check the Carrier or Phone numbers configurations in the Self-Service-Portal.
 - Verify the request URI provided in your Transfer node is correct.
 The issue may be due to a mistyped address or an outdated record.
-- If there are large amounts of these this should investigated and possibly the source IP blocked.
+- A high volume of these SIP status codes could indicate a SIP spam attempt.
+Investigate further for troubleshooting and possible IP blocking.

 ### **408 Request Timeout**